spiral/docs/docs/en/http/routing.md

 ### Route patterns registration

-You can register route patterns in the bootloader:
+If you would like a route parameter to always be constrained by a given regular expression, you may use named patterns.
+You should define these patterns via `Spiral\Router\Registry\RoutePatternRegistryInterface` in a bootloader:

 ```php
 use Spiral\Router\Registry\RoutePatternRegistryInterface;